regulardave84/test-cafe-sandbox/README.md

 # test-cafe-sandbox

-A sandbox repo to play around with the features of Test Cafe using typescript.
+A sandbox repo to play around with the features of Test Cafe using Typescript.

 # How To Run